DrewBradfordXYZ/quickbase-codepages/README.md

 Automatically update your QuickBase code pages with `./dist` files using `npm run codepages`.

 This allows you to deploy and test your project in QuickBase with ease.
-Removing the hassle of manually copy and pasting code into code pages.
+Removing the hassle of manually copy and pasting into code pages.

 This project uses Puppeteer to automate this process.